 Wulai: Atayal Culture, Hot Springs, Grand Waterfall

 Wulai is a small indigenous settlement that can be quickly reached from central Taipei.
+(Take the MRT to Xindian Station and transfer to bus No. 849.)
 For many decades it has been a popular day-trip destination for local residents and international visitors looking for some respite from the capital’s urban jungle.
 This is a great area to experience indigenous culture, do some hot-spring bathing, and take in refreshing mountain scenery.
-Riding a mini train and taking a hot-spring bath in an open-air riverside pool were part of the menu of things to do in Wulai until recently – the trains, however, are not operating for the time being (no decision yet on resumption of operations), and the hot-spring pools were dismantled earlier this year.
-Nevertheless, Wulai still has a host of attractions that make a trip worthwhile.

 Wulai Old Street